An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings

-However, spot temperatures of 2700 and 2800 K produce equally good solutions (reduced $\chi^2$ values of 2.19 and 2.17 respectively which fall within $\sigma_{\chi^2} = 34$) with similar spot configurations.
+In comparison, the best fit one and two-spot models have reduced $\chi^2$ values of 2.25 and 2.16 respectively.
+If we compare the AIC$_c$ \citep{sugiura1978} values between the one, two, and three spot models (-9.24, -6.12, and -2.86 respectively), the AIC$_c$ favors the one-spot model as it has the least amount of fitting parameters.
+It is important to note that both the one and two-spot models do not fit the data points as well by eye (the one spot model is shown in Figure \ref{fig:sphere_align}).
+Therefore, even though the AIC$_c$ favors the simplest one spot model, the $\chi^{2}$ statistic prefers the three-spot model.
+Additionally, the spot feature is asymmetric, which is hard to fit with fixed circles as is required by \texttt{STSP}, but if we instead have two spots close together, this can replicate an asymmetric feature, which further adds to the three spot model being the best-fit model.
+Spot temperatures of 2700 and 2800 K produce equally good solutions (reduced $\chi^2$ values of 2.19 and 2.17 respectively which fall within $\sigma_{\chi^2} = 34$) with similar spot configurations.
 While the reduced $\chi^2$ values are larger than one, the data are ground-based data with likely underestimated error bars.
 Hotter spot temperatures (3000 and 3100 K) cannot reproduce the amplitude of the feature and are therefore not possible solutions regardless of the spot configuration.
 The coolest spot temperature of 2600 K produces a similar spot configuration, but the reduced $\chi^2$ falls just outside of the above variance.
 Given the discrete 100 K sampling of our models, we find the temperature of the large spot to be between 2700 to 2900 K, with a preference for the hotter 2900 K spot.